 Research experiences should be listed in a way that lay people can understand them.
 Equally important, you should include a statement as to the overall goal of the research you were involved in.
 Why did you do the research?
 How is it contributing to the betterment of mankind or improving the human condition

-To any reviewer, the essential parts of a personal statement are: 1) why you want to study medicine, 2) what relevant medical experiences are your decision based on, and, if we're lucky you'll tell us 3) why you think you'll be a good practicing physician.
+To any reviewer, the essential parts of a personal statement are: 1) why you want to study medicine, 2) what relevant medical experiences is your decision based on, and, if we're lucky you'll tell us 3) why you think you'll be a good practicing physician.
 A fault of many writers is that they bury this important information in a grey sea of size 10 font that fills every character space from top to bottom and margin to margin of the allotted space.
 Want to help a reviewer?
 Clearly address each of the points above and don't fill up the entire space.
 Applicants often lose sight of the fact that the personal statement is meant to provide a unified picture of you as an applicant for medical school and for the practice of medicine.
 To put it in the context of an exercise for a creative writing class may work to your disadvantage.

 Answer all of the questions clearly and succinctly.
 Most secondary applications ask for more personal information about the applicant.
 Look at it as an opportunity to candidly expand on anything you wrote about in your AMCAS application-or to add information.
 Some secondary applications ask "Why do you want to study medicine at our medical school?".
 Hopefully, you have compelling reasons, personal or educational, for applying to that school without resorting to simply re-stating information that the medical school has posted on line about itself.